Exhibitmark/mjolnir-h3/readme.md

 # mjolnir-h3
- Halo 3 tool of the Mjolnir blender editor.
+ Halo 3 rewrite of the Mjolnir blender editor.